-The Australian Outback
+Where is the Australian Outback

 For many tourists the Outback represents absolutely the major attraction in Australia, the most fascinating thing to see and do: red sand, rock formations, endless horizons, watching wildlife, cooking and sleeping at a campfire under a sky covered by millions of stars, listening to aboriginal dreamtime stories and learning about the indigenous traditions and culture.

-If you want to get a taste of what the australian outback looks like, watch this video to see the most iconic Australian Outback landmark: The ULURU.
+If you want to get a taste of what the australian outback looks like, watch this video to see the most iconic Australian Outback landmark: The Uluru.

-If you love nature, camping and bushwalking and are looking for a truly unforgettable experience of the “Real Australia“, then you shall focus your trip on the Australian Outback.
+If you love nature, camping and bushwalking and are looking for a truly unforgettable experience of the Real Australia, the a trip itinerary with destinations in the Australian Outback will be ideal.

 In Australia' Northern Territory are located the major Australian Outback attractions like Uluru, Kata Tjuta, Kings Canyon, Alice Springs with the East and West Mac Donnell Ranges, the Kakadu National Park, the Litchfield National Park, Katherine Gorge and more attractions.